 Photo by Ni Ouyang

-In addition to singing, Vivi has built a reputation as a leader in music composition, arrangement, and concert producing.
+In addition to singing, Hu has built a reputation as a leader in music composition, arrangement, and concert production.
 Her enthusiasm for jazz and performance brought her to New York City in 2015 to further her studies at Queens College, where she earned a master’s degree in music with a focus on jazz performance for voice.
-She continues to bring the traditions of Chinese folk and jazz to her work in New York, most recently for Shanghai Memories: Golden Songs from the 1930s and 1940s at Flushing Town Hall in 2017.
-As the producer of the event, Vivi provided the jazz arrangement for traditional Shanghai songs and English translation of lyrics, in addition to facilitating communication between Chinese traditional instrumentalists and jazz musicians.
+She continues to bring the traditions of Chinese folk, mandarin pop, and jazz into her music, such as in her 2017 performance “Shanghai Memories: Golden Songs from the 1930s and 1940s” at Flushing Town Hall.
+For this performance, she co-lead the band to provide the jazz arrangement for traditional Shanghainese songs, some of which she translated into English, as well as facilitating communication between the Chinese traditional instrumentalists and jazz musicians.

 She released her EP New Creation, an album of original jazz and gospel music in both English and Chinese in 2018.
 Her second project “Moonlight,” in the style of Hokkien folk fusion jazz, was also released in 2018.
 In 2020, she released “You Stepped Out of My Dreams,” an R&B arrangement of a jazz standard in both English and Chinese and “1000 Things,” an original R&B love song.
 In 2022, she will release a new EP including her latest single “茶香味 (Oolong Tea).”

 She has worked with Poogie and Winston Bell as producers and performed with Burnett Thompson and Eugene Montenero.